Rawaa-Al-Kabbani/robot-simulator/README.md

 1. Install the dependencies using `yarn install`
 2. Run the app using `yarn run start`
 3. The app will be available on http://localhost:3000, by default

+## Deployment

+The app is automatically deployed to Azure on push to the following [URL](https://robot-simulator-fzfjhed2b9bqgue9.eastus-01.azurewebsites.net/).